AnOpenSauceDev/Cursed-CPU/readme.md

 Please do not look at this atrocity, it's ugly and i can't be bothered to polish it yet with switch statements, masking, headers and so on.

-requires ncurses-dev, and is kinda broken as of now.
+requires ncurses-dev, and is kinda broken as of now (thanks, ncurses).
 Once V2 is done, it will run a minimal POSIX-compliant OS.